-Weekly participation surveys: Each of weeks 2-8 and 10-12 of the course will have an associated participation survey (10 in total), available in Learn only during that week (Mon 9am - Thurs 11:54pm).
+Weekly participation surveys: Each of weeks 2-12 of the course will have an associated participation survey (11 in total), available in Learn only during that week (Fri 4pm - Tues 11:54pm).
 Each survey will be based on questions asked during the corresponding week's lecture, and is meant to be completed as you work through the lecture.
-Each survey completed gives you 1.111% of your course grade, up to a total of 10% (so you can afford to miss one).
+Each survey completed gives you 1% of your course grade, up to a total of 10% (so you can afford to miss one of them).

-Class Discussion Forum: Four times in the term (weeks 2, 4, 10 and 11) I will create a discussion thread and prompt in the Class Discussion Forum in Learn.
-Each thread will be available only during the associated week, from Mon 9am to Thurs 11:54pm.
+Class Discussion Forum: Five times in the term (weeks 2, 4, 10, 11 and 13) I will create a discussion thread and prompt in the Class Discussion Forum in Learn.
+Each thread will be available only during the associated week, from Fri 4pm to Tues 11:54pm.
 Each time you participate in a thread (by writing a brief post of your own AND at least two comments on the posts of your peers) you will earn 1% toward your course grade.
-Nota bene: (a) guidelines for posting and commenting must be followed (see Learn); (b) you can only access the topic/prompt for a given week after you have completed the weekly participation survey for that week; (c) do not confuse this forum with the Open Discussion Forum, which is an ungraded open forum for the course.
+Nota bene: (a) guidelines for posting and commenting must be followed (see Learn); (b) you can only access the topic/prompt for a given week after you have completed the weekly participation survey for that week.

-2. Two Online Tests ($2 \times 20\% = 40\%$)
+2. Two Online Tests ( $2 \times 20\% = 40\%$ )

-The first test, on key components of the HPC Philosophy, will be available in Learn between Feb 11, 10am and Feb 12, 11:54pm.
+The first test, on key components of the HPC Philosophy, will be available in Learn between Feb 8, 10am and Feb 9, 11:54pm.
 Once you open the test, you will have 1.5 hours (90 minutes) to write it.
 The test will consist of true/false, multiple choice and short answer questions, and will assess your understanding of the historical origins of the palliative care movement and the key components of its philosophy based on readings and lectures from weeks 1 to 5.
 The second test will mirror Test #1 in format and timing, but will cover content from Weeks 7-12, in which the philosophy of palliative care was tested and applied in relation to important human and ethical issues.
-Open in Learn Apr 13, 10am to Apr 14, 11:54pm.
+Open in Learn Apr 11, 10am to Apr 12, 11:54pm.